rjsmith1999/IMMERSE/_pages/log.md

  - deploy.sh to package and copy the petalinux build
  - How to format the sd card
  - How to make a new app for petalinux
+ - How to configure a new project for the zc706

 ## TODO:
+- Clean up hybrid_ip project, maybe apply the new ip to the exisiting projects (after some more verification probably)
+- Clean up and archive frame_ecc_driver project.
+Maybe need to edit the src_project script to make sure it saves the project as is? or just not worry about it.. or maybe there is a way to generate the script from vivado?
+Ask sebastian
+- Also, I should check to see if the icap instance and the xadc instance are really neccessary?

 - Try deploying current version to board and see what happens
 - Try adding new ip to sebastians project
 - Try generating the hardware definition again and see if that works